Skip to main content

 Tickets for The 153rd Open were distributed via a ballot, with general admission tickets for all eight days of the Championship selling out in record time.

-However, a range of Premium Experiences – offering world-class hospitality paired with superior views of the action – are still available.
-Demand is expected to rise as the remaining experiences approach a sell-out, so now is the time to guarantee your place at Royal Portrush.
+However, some Premium Experiences – offering world-class hospitality paired with superior views of the action – are still available.

 A host of global broadcast partners will televise The 153rd Open, including NBC / Golf Channel in the United States and Sky Sports in the United Kingdom and Republic of Ireland.
 In all, more than 30 broadcast partners will be televising the Championship across 199 countries and territories.

-Fans will also be able to watch a host of live streams on R&A TV, including Featured Group coverage, a Par-3 Channel, and Live at The Range in partnership with HSBC.
+Fans will also be able to watch a host of live streams on R&A TV, including Featured Group coverage, Live at The Range in partnership with HSBC and a Par-3 Channel.

 In addition, The Open Radio will offer more than 50 hours of live coverage, and will be available across the globe through The Open website, The Open App, and R&A TV.
 In the UK it will also be broadcast on talkSPORT 2 and on Sirius XM in the United States.